Wirzweli Family Guide: Witch trail (Hexenweg) and Weather-witch trail (Wetterhexenweg)

 Both hikes are nice and it comes down to what you prefer.
 If you want to physically challenge your family a bit more, you don't like hiking downhill, your kids are motivated to keep walking stretches that have no play areas, or you want to save some money on the gondola, then go for the Weather-witch trail (Wetterhexenweg)..

-If you are looking for something easier, your family likes hikes that go downhill all the way, your kids do not tollerate long stretches without any play areas or you really want to check out what it's like to fly on a broom zip-line, go for the Witch trail (Hexenweg).
+If you are looking for something easier, your family likes hikes that go downhill all the way, your kids do not tolerate long stretches without any play areas or you really want to check out what it's like to fly on a broom zip-line, go for the Witch trail (Hexenweg).

 The fun factor